LaibaAhmed16/Intelligent-Video-Analytics-Real-Time-Person-Detection-and-Tracking/README.md

-# Intelligent Video Analytics : Real-Time Person Detection and Tracking
+# Multi Object detection and real-time single object locking and tracking in a surveillance  system
 Real-time multi-person tracking system combining YOLOv8 for detection and DeepSORT for identity-preserving tracking.
 Includes a Streamlit interface for video upload, webcam input, ID selection, and processed video preview.This project is an interactive web application for real-time person detection and tracking in videos, built with Streamlit, YOLOv8, and DeepSORT.

 ![Image](https://github.com/user-attachments/assets/f2af6434-f384-472d-a55f-fddd5702ba06)